annkissam/simple_docker/README.md

 # SimpleDocker

-A lightweight interface that allows us to run docker commands through elixir This framework can be easily integrated in a dockerized elixir process as it does not depend on any release package and does not want you to follow any specific process for elixir deploys.
+A lightweight/configurable interface that allows us to run docker commands through elixir.
+This framework can be easily integrated in a dockerized elixir workflow as it does not depend on any release package and does not want you to follow any specific instructions for elixir deploys.

 NOTE: This framework has support for both Mac and Linux